asyncapi/bindings/pulsar/README.md

 <a name="operation"></a>
 ## Operation binding fields
-This object MUST NOT contain any properties.
+This object does not contain any fixed fields.
 Its name is reserved for future use.

+This object MAY be extended with [Specification Extensions](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#specification-extensions).

 <a name="message"></a>
 ## Message binding fields
-This object MUST NOT contain any properties.
+This object does not contain any fixed fields.
 Its name is reserved for future use.

+This object MAY be extended with [Specification Extensions](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#specification-extensions).